CumulusNetworks/docs/content/cumulus-linux-517/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

     link/ether 8:b0:2d:4e:ad:89 brd ff:ff:ff:ff:ff:ff
 ```

-To show if the `svi-force-up` option is set to `on` for all SVIs on the switch, run the `nv show system global svi-force-up` command:
+To show if bridge always up is set to `on` for all SVIs on the switch, run the `nv show system global svi-force-up` command:

 ```
 cumulus@switch:~$ nv show system global svi-force-up